aimbeezle/Poetry/README.md

-welcome to my repository, aptly named after somebody i hold most dear
+welcome to my repository, aptly named after somebody i held most dear

 it is a library, or collection of poetry i've written over many years. this is technically a comprehensive deep dive into my psyche.